phatakshaunak/fastAPI_FCC/README.md

 ## API for a social media application using fastAPI
-Coding an API for a dummy social media application with fastAPI with Free Code Camp's fastAPI course.
+Coding an API for a dummy social media application using fastAPI with Free Code Camp's fastAPI course.

 The API implements the below functionalities: